Sonna/toy-robot/README.md

   and REPORT commands.
 - Input can be from a file, or from standard input, as the developer chooses.
 - Provide test data to exercise the application.
+- The application must be a command line application.

 Constraints
 -----------